 Expected timeframe for completing restoration activities or implementation of compensatory measures.

-and coordination between FEMA and NRC regarding the conduct of a PCA will be handled at the level through the respective FEMA RAC (s) and RSLO(stimely communications .
+Communications and coordination between FEMA and NRC regarding the conduct of a PCA will be handled at the regional level through the respective FEMA RAC chair(s) and RSLO(s)/RGLO(s).
+The DPR Director will maintain timely and frequent internal NRC communications to support informed NRC decision-making.

-directly with the FEMA THD Director to understand conditions for affected communities surrounding an NRC-licensed nuclear power reactor facility and the status of FEMA event response activities.
+Communicate directly with the FEMA THD Director to understand conditions for affected communities surrounding an NRC-licensed nuclear power reactor facility and the status of FEMA event response activities.

-Update and periodically apprise NSIR of status of FEMA’s assessment of offsite infrastructure and response capabilities for an affected nuclear power reactor site(s), including deficiencies identified and prognosis for restoration or implementation of compensatory measures.
+Update and periodically apprise NSIR office management of status of FEMA’s assessment of offsite infrastructure and response capabilities for an affected nuclear power reactor site(s), including deficiencies identified and prognosis for restoration or implementation of compensatory measures.

 If informed by the RLB Chief that FEMA’s assessment of offsite infrastructure and response capabilities will not be complete in time to verify continued reasonable assurance to inform a licensee's proposed restart schedule, or if the nuclear power reactor is operating and FEMA determines that continued reasonable assurance cannot be verified for an extended period, then perform the following:

-Note: FEMA’s results of a PCA and decision on whether or not to perform a DIR will be communicated via email or fax using standard text examples provided in FEMA’s DIR SOG.
-However, FEMA’s decision may be communicated verbally (via recorded line) if the need exists to promptly communicate FEMA’s determination to inform a potential reactor restart, and then followed up by documentation via email or fax.
-A final DIR report will be subsequently provided by FEMA formally documenting the results of the DIR in to continued reasonable assurance.
+Note: FEMA’s results of a PCA and decision on whether or not to perform a DIR will be communicated via email or fax using standard text examples provided in FEMA’s PCA/DIR SOG.
+However, FEMA’s decision may be communicated verbally (via the NRC HOO’s recorded line) if the need exists to promptly communicate FEMA’s determination to inform a potential reactor restart, and then followed up by documentation via email or fax.
+A final DIR report will be subsequently provided by FEMA formally documenting the results of the DIR in regard to continued reasonable assurance.

-Communicate with the FEMA THD to discuss reactor restart or operating status for impacted site(s) and obtain a better understanding of: (1) issues delaying FEMA’s evaluation; (2) identified or expected deficiencies and impact on the implementation of appropriate offsite protective measures, and (3) expected timeframe for completing restoration activities or implementation of compensatory measures.
+Communicate with the FEMA THD director to discuss reactor restart or operating status for impacted site(s) and obtain a better understanding of: (1) issues delaying FEMA’s evaluation; (2) identified or expected deficiencies and impact on the implementation of appropriate offsite protective measures, and (3) expected timeframe for completing restoration activities or implementation of compensatory measures.

-Ensure NSIR is kept apprised of: (1) FEMA’s assessment activities and decisions, including significant deficiencies identified in offsite infrastructure and response capabilities and status of restoration/compensatory measures for the affected nuclear power reactor site(s); (2) potential impact on decision-making regarding reactor restart or continued operation at affected reactor site(s); (3) electrical power grid issues and (4) emergency event classification and status of licensee’s emergency response capabilities.
+Ensure NSIR office management is kept apprised of: (1) FEMA’s assessment activities and decisions, including significant deficiencies identified in offsite infrastructure and response capabilities and status of restoration/compensatory measures for the affected nuclear power reactor site(s); (2) potential impact on decision-making regarding reactor restart or continued operation at affected reactor site(s); (3) electrical power grid issues; and (4) emergency event classification and status of licensee’s emergency response capabilities.

-Based on discussions with NSIR , if the combination of onsite and offsite post-event conditions may be considered an immediate risk to public health and safety, or of sufficient concern to make continued or renewed reactor operations inadvisable, then request that the RLB Chief coordinate with the to set-up a conference call in order to facilitate timely communication with senior NSIR, NRR, and management and the DEDR and representatives from OGC, OPA, and OCA.
+Based on discussions with NSIR office management, if the combination of onsite and offsite post-event conditions may be considered an immediate risk to public health and safety, or of sufficient concern to make continued or renewed reactor operations inadvisable, then request that the RLB Chief coordinate with the NRC HOOs to set up a conference call in order to facilitate decision-making and timely communication with senior NSIR, NRR, and regional management and the DEDR and representatives from OGC, OPA, and OCA.

-Note: The purpose of this call is to keep these key managers and staff aware of FEMA offsite assessment activities and findings, and impact on NRC decisions related to licensee restart or continued operation, to formulate a recommended course of action by the NRC and to determine appropriate follow-up actions to be communicated to the licensee and FEMA.
+Note: The purpose of this call is to keep these key managers and staff aware of FEMA offsite assessment activities and findings, and the impact on NRC decisions related to licensee restart or continued operation, to formulate a recommended course of action by the NRC and to determine appropriate follow up actions to be communicated to the licensee and FEMA.

-Provide documentation received from the FEMA THD regarding PCA outcome, decision to perform a DIR, periodic status reports, and DIR finding of reasonable assurance to the Chief for entry into ADAMS.
+Provide documentation received from the FEMA THD director regarding PCA outcome, decision to perform a DIR, periodic status reports, and DIR finding of reasonable assurance to the RLB Chief for entry into ADAMS.